 This gigantic thermometer is located in Baker.
 It is a quick pit stop for a chance to see something unique.

 The Bonnie and Clyde Death Car

 You can see the Bonnie and Clyde death car in the lobby of the Whiskey Pete’s casino just past the state line on the Nevada sign.
 This is a great restroom stop with a chance to see some interesting pieces of history.

 Movie Cars on Display

 The Terrible’s casino has a small display of movie cars.
 They have one of the Adam West Batmobiles as well as the car from Grease Live.
 Another quick stop but it was a good one.

 My favorite stop of all was to see the colorful rocks at the Seven Magic Mountains.
-This art installation has been rumored to get removed for a while now but it keeps getting extending and I hope it stays.
+This art installation has been rumored to get removed for a while now but it keeps getting extended and I hope it stays.
 The rocks have attracted quite a crowd so unless you go incredibly early you’ll find the space loaded with people trying to get their photos.

-Hopefully this helps give you an idea of a few places to stop on your drive.
+Hopefully, this helps give you an idea of a few places to stop on your drive.
 If you’re going to stop for gas or the restrooms might as well do it in a place where there is something fun to see!